St Aloysius Convent boys dormitory, Toodyay

-St Aloysius Convent of Mercy classrooms and boys boarders dormitory (fmr) is located on Stirling Terrace in Toodyay, Western Australia.
+St Aloysius Convent of Mercy classrooms and boys boarders dormitory is located on Stirling Terrace in Toodyay, Western Australia.
 This building is a part of the complex built by the Sisters of Mercy to provide accommodation and a school.

 This is a two-storey building and was constructed for school rooms and boys dormitories upstairs.
-A Grand Ball was held on 11 August 1921 to mark the opening of the new college building.
+A grand ball was held on 11 August 1921 to mark the opening of the new college building.
 The function was attended by 200 people and was held on the first floor.

 It is a red bricked building and has a red tiled roof with decorative ridge tiles.
 There are double storey verandahs with timber panels.
 A leaded light window is on one side.
 Another side elevation has three large sash windows with the middle being wider than the two that are flanking it.